Car Buying Guide

 Even when you are buying something at the same time – trading in your car for a better one – the dealer is taking your car in as part of the deal.
 They are allowing you a certain amount of money for it – they are buying it from you.
 If they gave you anything approaching the Retail price for it, they will end up with a forecourt full of used cars that they can make no money on… bankruptcy looms!

-It follows then, that the way to get the best price for your car is to sell it privately?
+It follows then, that the way to get the best price for your car is to sell your car privately?
 True.
 However, this website is all about getting a better deal when you trade in your car but this is worth mentioning in passing…

-If you can advertise and sell your car privately then you WILL be able to get the Retail price for it.
+If you advertise and sell your car privately then you WILL be able to get the Retail price for it.
 You should get the same sort of price for it as a dealer would expect to sell it for, having taken it in part exchange.
 You will lose far less money.
-However, selling your car privately is not without problems.
-You have the cost of any advertising, (hopefully) endless phone calls, the inconvenience of people coming to your house, the usual scattering of annoying timewasters and always the worry that, if the car went wrong after someone buys it, they might come back to you.

-The other difficulty in selling your old car privately is then trying to buy a new one, more or less at the same time, so that you are not without a car.
-For all these reasons many (if not most) people find it impractical to sell privately and have to part exchange… and what price do we get for our part exchange?
-Yes, that’s right – you will get the Trade price, “bottom book”... a lot less that you think you should get but, armed with this knowledge, car salespeople will find it harder to deal with you and very definitely harder to fool you!
+However, if you don't sell you car yourself you are faced with trading it in.
+What price do we get for our part exchange?
+Yes, that’s right – you will get the Trade in price, “bottom book”... a lot less that you think you should get but, armed with this knowledge, car salespeople will find it harder to deal with you and very definitely harder to fool you!
 You will be able to negotiate a better deal.

 Try: